JawwadIrshad/woo_commerce_website/README.md

-# woo_commerce_website is created which scraped the product from the e commerce website and send to the woo_commerce website
+# woo_commerce_website is created which scraped the product from the e-commerce website and send to the woo_commerce website and paste into another e-commerce website

 how to clone the Repo